MiG Alley: 1951–1953

 By August 1952, the tide of battle above "MIG Alley" had turned in favor of the United Nations.
 During that month 63 MiGs were shot down for the loss of only nine Sabres.
-An important reason for the increasing superiority of UN air power was the new F86-F, which had been issued to two squadrons of the 51st Wing in June and July and began reaching the 4th Wing in September.
-This Sabre development had a more powerful J47 engine developing 5910 lbf thrust, wing shackles for 200 usgal drop tanks (raising the combat radius to 463 mi) and a simplified A4 radar gun sight that was more efficient than the MkXVIII gyro sight used on most of the F86-As and easier to maintain than the rather unreliable A1CM radar sight fitted to late F86-As and Es.
+An important reason for the increasing superiority of UN air power was the new F-86F, which had been issued to two squadrons of the 51st Wing in June and July and began reaching the 4th Wing in September.
+This Sabre development had a more powerful J47 engine developing 5910 lbf thrust, wing shackles for 200 usgal drop tanks (raising the combat radius to 463 mi) and a simplified A4 radar gun sight that was more efficient than the MkXVIII gyro sight used on most of the F-86As and easier to maintain than the rather unreliable A1CM radar sight fitted to late F-86As and Es.

 One Meteor was shot down and another damaged by MiGs following a ground-attack mission on October 2, 1952.
 No. 77 Squadron was credited with downing its last MiG southeast of Pyongyang on March 27, 1953.

-A special fighter-bomber variant of the F86-F arrived in Korea during January 1953 – the F86-F-30 with dual stores mountings under each wing.
+A special fighter-bomber variant of the F-86F arrived in Korea during January 1953 – the F-86-F-30 with dual stores mountings under each wing.
 This Sabre could carry either a 120 usgal drop tank or a 1000 lb bomb on the inner fittings, together with a 200 usgal drop tank on each of the outboard points.
 The new fighter-bombers were issued to the 18th Fighter Bomber Wing, which included 2 Squadron, South African Air Force (previously a P-51 unit).
 In February the 8th Fighter Bomber Wing began to replace its F-80s with Sabre fighter-bombers.

 On July 27, 1953, the ceasefire came into effect.
 By that time there were 297 Sabres in Korea facing an estimated 950 Sino-Korean MiGs.
 During the conflict the F-86 pilots claimed to have destroyed 792 MiGs in air-to-air combat for a loss of 78 Sabres – a phenomenal 10 to 1 kills-to-losses ratio.
 In September the defection of a MiG-15 pilot (with his aircraft) enabled US pilots to assess their erstwhile opponent at first hand.
 The MiG that Lieutenant No Kum-sok flew into Kimpo on September 21 was one of the later MiG-15SDs.